2021-2022 Regional Competition Guidelines & Fees

 - Age Appropriate: NYCDA prides itself in maintaining a professional, classy, and family environment.
 Our ‘age-appropriate’ criteria will continue to appear on every score sheet – under Costuming, Music Choice, and Choreography.
 Necessary deductions will be taken.
 Disqualification may result, at the discretion of the judges.

 - Competition Music should be uploaded PRIOR to your Convention weekend!
-Upload instructions will be sent with confirmation emails and schedules.
+Attach music files directly to your competition entry registration.

 - Alternatively, you may provide your competition music on USB at Registration.
 Please have a backup available for each entry.

-- Music Files should be in a Mac compatible format, such as .mp3, .wav, .m4a, etc. .
+- Music Files should be in a Mac compatible format, such as .mp3, .wav, .m4a, etc. All files must be under 10 MB.

 Adjudication of Awards

-- All entries are adjudicated by four qualified judges.
-The lowest score is always dropped and the three remaining scores are tallied.
+- All entries are adjudicated by three or four qualified judges.
+When 4 judges are present, the lowest score is always dropped and the three remaining scores are tallied.

 - Platinum, High Gold, Gold, High Silver, Silver, and Bronze awards will be presented based on the following combined scores.